dspeele/NodeHttpToUdp/README.md

 Setup
 --------------

--Clone this repository
+- Clone this repository
--Configure the listener port and the UDP host and port in the config.js file -Start the server: nohup node index.js > httpToUdp.log &
+- Configure the listener port and the UDP host and port in the config.js file
+- Start the server: nohup node index.js > httpToUdp.log &

 Logging
 -------------

 The log will be available at httpToUdp.log